cyberbotics/webots/projects/robots/mobsya/thymio/protos/docs/thymio2.md

 %end

-The Thymio II distance sensor feedback is given on [this figure](#proximity-sensor-response-versus-distance).
+The Thymio II distance sensor feedback is given on the following figure.
 The calibration was performed using a regular A4 white paper.

 %figure "Proximity sensor response versus distance"